How Can You Prove A Triangle Is A Right Triangle

 Definition of a Right Triangle

 A right triangle is defined as a triangle in which one of the interior angles is exactly 90 degrees.
-This right angle is a defining characteristic, distinguishing it from other types of triangles such as acute (all angles less than 90 degrees) and obtuse (one angle greater than 90 degrees) triangles.
+Worth adding: this right angle is a defining characteristic, distinguishing it from other types of triangles such as acute (all angles less than 90 degrees) and obtuse (one angle greater than 90 degrees) triangles.
 The presence of a right angle allows for the application of specific theorems and properties that simplify calculations and proofs.

 The Pythagorean Theorem